 Mortgage insurance usually has more restrictive age limits than term life insurance.
 For instance, some insurance companies are reluctant to issue a 30-year policy to an applicant aged over 45.

 Mortgage protection insurance doesn’t require you to take a medical exam.
 This may sound great, but this convenience comes at a cost.
-The premiums for an MPI policy are typically higher than those for a term life policy of the same amount.
+The insurance premiums for an MPI policy are typically higher than those for a term life insurance policy of the same amount.

 Rates are based on preferred health individuals.